 For the purposes of this Act, radioactive waste is defined as substances, items or equipment containing radionuclides or contaminated by radionuclides the further use of which is not envisaged.
 The administration, supervision and control of the use of nuclear energy and ionising radiation is performed on behalf of the State by the State Office for Nuclear Safety whose responsibilities involve the supervision and control of nuclear safety, physical protection, radiation protection, emergency preparedness and the technical safety of selected facilities.
-The Office also monitors and controls the fulfilment of obligations set out by the Act, defines conditions, requirements, limits, maximum values, highest permissible values concerning the radioactive contamination of food, guidance values, optimising limits, reference levels and diagnostic reference levels and provides information to municipalities and regional authorities on radioactive waste management within their territory of administration when requested to do so.
+The Office also monitors the fulfilment of obligations set out by the Act, defines conditions, requirements, limits, maximum values, highest permissible values concerning the radioactive contamination of food, guidance values, optimising limits, reference levels and diagnostic reference levels and provides information to municipalities and regional authorities on radioactive waste management within their territory of administration when requested to do so.

 The Atomic Act states that: Nuclear energy and nuclear items shall be used, in compliance with international commitments made by the Czech Republic, only for peaceful uses.
-Anyone who utilises nuclear energy must ensure that their actions are justified in terms of the benefits outweighing the risks arising, or liable to arise, from their actions.
-Anyone who performs practices related to the use of nuclear energy or radiation shall act in such a manner that nuclear safety and radiation protection are ensured as a matter of priority, respecting the current knowledge and good practise.
-Anyone who utilises nuclear energy or performs radiation activities leading to radiation exposure, prepares or performs intervention measures to is obliged to reduce the likelihood of emergency situations involving lasting or natural exposure must maintain such a level of nuclear safety, radiation protection, physical protection and emergency preparedness that the risk to human life, health and the environment shall be kept as low as reasonably achievable, economic and social factors being taken into account.
+Anyone who utilises nuclear energy or performs activities leading to radiation exposure or intervention aimed at reducing exposure to natural sources or exposure due to radiation accidents must ensure that their actions are justified in terms of the benefits outweighing the risks arising, or liable to arise, from their actions.
+Anyone who performs practices related to the use of nuclear energy or radiation shall act in such a manner that nuclear safety and radiation protection are ensured as a matter of priority.
+Anyone who utilises nuclear energy or performs radiation activities leading to radiation exposure, prepares or performs intervention measures to reduce the likelihood of emergency situations involving lasting or natural exposure must maintain such a level of nuclear safety, radiation protection, physical protection and emergency preparedness that the risk to human life, health and the environment shall be kept as low as reasonably achievable, economic and social factors being taken into account.

 Anyone involved in radioactive waste management shall take into consideration all the related physical, chemical and biological properties thereof which might have an impact on waste management safety.
-Owners of radioactive waste or other natural or legal persons who manage the assets of an owner in such a manner that radioactive waste is produced (hereinafter the "producer") is obliged to develop a strategy (following the Strategy) of radioactive waste disposal and shall bear all costs associated with its management, from time of origin to its final disposal, including the monitoring of radioactive waste repositories following their closure and related research and development activities.
-The producer is also obliged to reduce the amount of the radioactive waste.
+Owners of radioactive waste or other natural or legal persons who manage the assets of an owner in such a manner that radioactive waste is produced (hereinafter the "producer") shall bear all costs associated with its management, from time of origin to its final disposal, including the monitoring of radioactive waste repositories following their closure and related research and development activities.